45 of the Hottest Things to Do this Summer

 Charlotte’s sunny summer landscape beckons locals and visitors to get out and explore.
 From foodie expeditions to fun in the water and everything in between, we’ve put together the ultimate Queen City summer checklist for Charlotte-area adventurers.
 See how many you can check off the list and share with us on social media using #charlottesgotalot.

 2. Experience a different kind of football in the Queen City at a professional or international soccer match.
-The USL Charlotte Independence have several home games at Ramblewood Soccer Complex this summer, and International Champions Cup brings Liverpool FC v Borussia Dortmund to Bank of America Stadium July 22.
+The USL Charlotte Independence have several home games at the Sportsplex at Matthews.
+The Bank of America stadium will also host these exciting matches this summer - 2019 Concacaf Gold Cup doubleheader: Canada vs Cuba and Mexico vs Martinique (June 23) and International Champions Cup: Arsenal vs AS Roma Liverpool (July 20).

 3. Get a taste of the city at the three-day Taste of Charlotte food festival in Uptown.
 After sampling fare from Charlotte-area restaurants, enjoy live music and entertainment, street performances, family-friendly activities and shopping.